 Adjusting background level is a different look which can make big differences.
 One background is a few backgrounds if you light it.
 This is one and two stops in either direction from what the main light meters.

 You can put color filters on the background light to change its color, to make the background appear red or green, etc. Middle gray backgrounds are best for that, white or black are harder.
 White needs little filter power, but is only pastel color (more power burns out to be white), and other lights can wash it out.
 Black gives very saturated colors, but requires much power to light it.
 Middle tone gray is best and easiest.
-Keep the distance well back, no colored glare on your subject.
+Keep the background distance well back (6 or 8 feet), no colored reflection on your subject.

 You can make various shadow patterns too, to add interest.
 Just focus a smaller spot in the center (grid or snoot), maybe to halo the head, or to let the corners fall off (slight effect of this next below).
 Or put the light closer aimed across the background for a gradient, light to dark.
 You can place a intentional pattern of obstacles in front of light (a row of vertical bars maybe) to make interesting shadows.

-All lights change their own color slightly with power level, whereas Flash White Balance is a simple constant.
-Using the Raw White Balance Tool to click on a test shot White Card, which neutralizes the white card color, which changes Flash White Balance to this Custom value that is correct.
-This Porta Brace card is $5, plastic, durable and washable, accurate, inexpensive, and all we need.
-My notion is that all the other schemes are too complicated and too costly.
+All lights change their own color slightly with power level, whereas Flash White Balance is a simple constant, as if somehow one size fits all.
+Using the Raw White Balance Tool to click on a test shot White Card, which neutralizes the white card color, which changes Flash White Balance to a Custom value that is actually correct this time.
+This Porta Brace White Balance card is $5, plastic, durable and washable, accurate, inexpensive, and all we need, good enough.
+The WhiBal brand card is very good too, more expensive, but not much is more important than this job.
+I have a couple of WhiBal cards, but I tend to use the Porta Brace cards - either is fine.
+My notion is that most of the other schemes are too complicated and too costly.
 This card method is direct to the point, simple and easy, is pretty much the definition of White Balance, and it works great.
 Just add the card to your first setup test shot (in the same light).
 Then you click it to tell the computer "This spot is white, make it be white" (qualified to "color neutral" below).
 Then anything in the same light will work out too, with the same correction.
 And we can easily apply this correction to all images in the session, with one click.
 More about that.

 The historical concept of White Balance was to manually shift the individual White Points of the three RGB histogram channels so that all three right ends of the data channels balanced, or all lined up, which forced pure white there, to match the presumed white content there.
 Photoshop Auto Levels does that.
 Today, the eyedropper WB tool causes the computer to shift the three RGB channels so all three have the same numeric value at this clicked spot - to remove any color cast there, on this known color-neutral value.
 So the card can be any neutral gray, including white (the definition of neutral gray is equal RGB components, with no color cast).
 In a pinch, we could use a piece of white printer paper, or it could be a white T-shirt or a white picket fence in the picture, perhaps a better try than nothing, but including an accurate known neutral-color source is the best way.